thefoxbox/gerrit2-trac/README.md

     This is an example Git commit message.

-    Including a line with 'Ticket: #' will update an existing Trac ticket with pre-configured defaults or customized ticket actions.
+    Including a line with 'Ticket: #' will update an existing Trac ticket with pre-configured defaults or customized ticket attributes.

-    Customized ticket actions can be confgured in the [workflow] section of gerrit2trac.config.
+    Custom ticket attributes can be confgured in the [workflow] section of gerrit2trac.config.

     Ticket: 101